harrisonpratt/wine-quality/README.md

 ## 1. Business Understanding

 When determining if a wine is considered high-quality, there are certain aspects that good wines often have.
-One of these attributes is having a good acidity.
+One of these attributes is having a good fixed acidity.
 A medium amount of acidity can add freshness and structure but too much or too little can unbalance a wine.
 Another attribute high-quality wines often have is a good pH level.
 A pH that is too low or too high can negatively impact the taste of the wine, making it lower-quality.
 The next important factor is having the right amount of residual sugar.
 Too much or too little residual sugar can result in imbalanced flavors.
 Having a balance between these attributes helps create a balanced wine with complexity which are the most important aspects of a good wine.

 - **Acidity**: A medium amount of acidity can add freshness and structure to the wine.
 However, too much or too little acidity can unbalance the wine.
 - **pH Level**: A pH level that is too low or too high can negatively impact the wine's taste, leading to a lower-quality wine.